RJDennis/HyperbolicCrossApprox.jl/README.md

 grid, multi_ind = hyperbolic_cross_grid(chebyshev_nodes,d,k,domain)
 ```

 where `d` is the dimension of the function, `k` is the number of layers along each dimension, and domain is a 2d-array (2xd) containing the upper and lower bound on each variable.
 If domain is not provided, then it is assumed that the variables reside on the [-1,1] interval.
-If `k` is an integer, then an isotropic grid is computed whereas if `k` is an array of integers with length `d`, then an ansiotropic grid is computed.
+If `k` is an integer, then an isotropic grid is computed whereas if `k` is an array of integers with length `d`, then an anisotropic grid is computed.
 For the function above, the number of grid points along each spacial dimension is given by `n = 2k+1`.
 Alternatively, the values for `k` and `n` can be provided separately (and hence not linked by `n=2k+1`) by

 ```julia
 grid, multi_ind = hyperbolic_cross_grid(chebyshev_nodes,d,k,n,domain)